PixelJonas/launcher-booster-catalog/README.md

 ### Example Application descriptor

-For each Example Application, add a JON object to the catalog file.
+For each Example Application, add a JSON object to the catalog file.
 In that object should be the following information:

 Name   | Description
 ------ | -----------